Vhong Navarro

-Ferdinand Hipolito "Vhong" Navarro (born January 4, 1977), is a Filipino comedian, actor, dancer, recording artist, and television host.
+Ferdinand Hipolito "Vhong" Navarro (born January 4, 1977) is a Filipino comedian, actor, dancer, recording artist, and television host.
 He is known for his comedic performances in films such as Mr. Suave (2003), Gagamboy (2004), and Agent X44 (2007).

-Navarro is a regular host on ABS-CBN's noontime variety show It's Showtime (2009–present) and was previously a member of the dance group Streetboys, alongside fellow host Jhong Hilario.
+Navarro began his entertainment career in 1993 upon being recruited at the age of 16 for the dance group Streetboys by filmmaker Chito S. Roño; among his fellow members was Jhong Hilario.
+He and Hilario currently serve as regular hosts for ABS-CBN's noontime variety show It's Showtime.
+As a recording artist, he has released three studio albums.
+He won a Gawad Urian Award for Best Actor for his role in The Amazing Praybeyt Benjamin (2014).

 Early life

-Navarro was born in Makati in January 1977.
+Vhong Navarro was born as Ferdinand Hipolito Navarro in Makati on January 4, 1977.
 He dreamed to be a professional dancer and started as a member of the dance group Streetboys, organized by director Chito Roño before starting his career in comedy.

 Career

+Streetboys

+In 1993, Navarro auditioned to become a member of Streetboys, a dance group formed by filmmaker Chito S. Roño.
+In 1996, Navarro and other members of Streetboys starred in Roño's comedy film Istokwa.

 Film career

 Navarro became a star in the film Mr. Suave, a parody of the Parokya ni Edgar song of the same name.
 Navarro started to gain recognition for his acting skills when he appeared in the film No Other Woman in 2011.
 He has since then starred in a number of films such as The Amazing Praybeyt Benjamin (2014), Extra Service (2017), and Haunted Forest (2017).
 He has also appeared in several television shows like It's Showtime (2009–present), Wansapanataym (2010–2018), Home Sweetie Home (2014–2017), and Banana Split (2008–2010).

 Navarro has received several awards throughout his career including the Gawad Urian Award for Best Actor in 2014 for his role in the film The Amazing Praybeyt Benjamin.
 He was also named Best Male TV Host by the PMPC Star Awards for Television in 2015.